-The Carnation Flower: Origins, Meaning, Symbolism, Colors, and Care Tips.
+The Carnation Flower Origins, Meaning, Symbolism, Colors, and Care Tips.

-- Carnation Flower Meaning
+- Carnation Meaning

 - Carnation Flower Symbolism

-- Popular Carnation Flower Colors
+- Popular Carnation Flower Varieties by Color

-- How to Care for Carnation Flowers
+- Key Tips for Caring for Carnation Flowers

-It is believed that the first carnations appear in a single stem and predominantly in shades of pale pink and peach.
-But throughout the years, as breeding programs advance, more and more colors and varieties of carnations have emerged.
+Carnations usually appear in a single stem and predominantly in shades of pale pink and peach.
+But throughout the years, as these favorites have been cultivated and bred, more and more colors and varieties of carnations have emerged.

-Much like roses, carnations are well-loved for the vast array of colors they offer, and each of these colors signifies a different meaning.
+Much like roses, carnations are well-loved for the vast array of colors they offer.
+Each of these colors signifies a different meaning.

-Red carnations are also a popular color choice, but different shades of red convey different meanings.
-Light red carnations represent friendship and admiration, whereas the dark red variations express sincere love and affection.
+Red Carnations are also a popular color choice, and different shades of red convey different meanings.
+Light red Carnations represent friendship and admiration, whereas the dark red variations express sincere love and affection.